Empower disenfranchised teen Lakota girls through cultural exchange.

 Please connect with us and share the links!

 Developments, in the set-up for those school music programs and Pine Ridge having its own Girls Rock! camp, triggered evolution in the exchange aspect of this effort with focus not on travel from South Dakota to enrichment opportunities in the Chicago area so much as on the broader expression of cultural exchange (in friendship and sharing of resources) that has sustained this program.
-And as organically as the first iteration came about a decade ago, the confluence of interested people at Northwestern University, along with some funding potential on which we’re currently acting (with fingers crossed), have propelled exploration of resurrecting the original “exchange” focus in (if that funding works out) bringing some girls and chaperones to our gorgeous campus, where all of the Physics & Astronomy types here can share our beautiful and historic observatory and overall love for physics and astronomy.
+And as organically as the first iteration came about a decade ago, the confluence of interested people at Northwestern University and generous funding from the school’s Office of Institutional Diversity and Inclusion have propelled exploration of resurrecting the original “exchange” focus in bringing some girls and chaperones to our gorgeous campus, where all of the Physics & Astronomy types here can share our beautiful and historic observatory and overall love for physics and astronomy.

 The two immensely generous communities that have assisted in my efforts to help one teenage girl at a time on the reservation are Thousand Waves, where one Lakota girl benefited from their gift of a two-week camp and Girls Rock!
 Chicago where girls spent subsequent summers.
 Both communities are wholly committed to empowerment, the latter focused on girls up to the age of sixteen through music, a medium I believe ideal for the exchange as music-related cultural boundaries are insignificant.
 Both of these organizations are Not-For-Profit and rely upon their own fundraisers to exist and do all the good that they do.
 Anyone inclined to read up, can get some impression of their efforts at their websites, where you can also find links to their Facebook pages.